robert17/iotf-rtd/docs/embeddedc/embedcintro.rst

  Initializing the Client Library
 -------------------------------------------

+After downloading the client library, it must be initialized and connected to the Internet of Things Foundation.
 There are 2 ways to initialize the Internet of Things Foundation Client Library for Embedded C:

 Passing as parameters
 -------------------------------------------